debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 # Packet Analysis
 We are hoping that there is a vulnerability in the basic ways this thing communicates with its raw api.
 Maybe there is a parsing bug or buffer overflow if we send some ridiculous packet.

-I opened up wireshark and began looking at the stream of packets as I moved the ebo around.
-I was only seeing UDP packets and they all seemed to be encrypted in some way.
+We opened up wireshark and began looking at the stream of packets as we moved the ebo around.
+We were only seeing UDP packets and they all seemed to be encrypted in some way.

-After looking at the data of some of the packets, I noticed this one.
+After looking at the data of some of the packets, we noticed this one.

 ![charlie](/assets/enabot_part2/charlie_capture.png)

 At the end of the packet it say "Charlie is".
 There is no way this is some coincidence of randomly generated data.
 There is probably some XOR encryption going on and those bytes were null bytes.
-I opened up the firmware in wireshark and checked if there were any strings with "Charlie is".
+We opened up the firmware in wireshark and checked if there were any strings with "Charlie is".

 ![charlie_p2p](/assets/enabot_part2/charlie_is_the_designer_of_p2p.png)

 There it is.
 "Charlie is the designer of P2P!!".
-I figured whoever made this firmware probably didn't write that string, so I looked around to see if people had run into it before.
+We figured whoever made this firmware probably didn't write that string, so we looked around to see if people had run into it before.

-I was able to find these posts:
+We were able to find these posts:

 [Hacking Reolink Cameras for Fun and Profit](https://www.thirtythreeforty.net/posts/2020/05/hacking-reolink-cameras-for-fun-and-profit/)

 [Privacy Risk IOT CCTV Camera Security](https://www.ul.com/resources/privacy-risk-iot-cctv-camera-security)

-After reading through them it turns out the function is XORing the packet with the charlie string, and then scrambling it, although it doesn't appear to be scrambled in the packet I just saw.
-I tried the same thing they mention in the 2nd post where they found the .so file and used the function in it to descramble it, but the packet still just looked like random garbage.
+After reading through them it turns out the function is XORing the packet with the charlie string, and then scrambling it, although it doesn't appear to be scrambled in the packet we just saw.
+We tried the same thing they mention in the 2nd post where they found the .so file and used the function in it to descramble it, but the packet still just looked like random garbage.

 ```